 Salida is a somewhat small town located in the state of California.
 With a population of 14,074 people and two constituent neighborhoods, Salida is the 366th largest community in California.

-Salida is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Salida is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Salida is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Salida who work in office and administrative support (18.52%), sales jobs (11.47%), and management occupations (7.40%).
+There are especially a lot of people living in Salida who work in sales jobs (12.21%), office and administrative support (9.49%), and teaching (7.37%).

-The citizens of Salida are slightly less educated than the national average of 21.84% for the average city or town: 14.25% of adults in Salida have a bachelor's degree or advanced degree
+The percentage of adults in Salida with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.66% of adults in Salida have a bachelor's degree or advanced degree.

-Salida is a very ethnically-diverse town.
+Salida is an extremely ethnically-diverse town.
 The people who call Salida home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Salida, accounting for 54.02% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Salida residents report their race to be White, followed by Asian.
-Salida also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 47.03% of the town’s residents.
-Important ancestries of people in Salida include English, Irish, Portuguese, and Italian.
+Important ancestries of people in Salida include German, English, Irish, Portuguese, and Italian.

 The most common language spoken in Salida is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Slavic languages.